PhatDave/DatabaseDataGenerator/README.md

 ---

-`db.wipeTable(Table)` can be used for dropping all entries in a table
+`db.wipeTable(Table)` can be used for dropping all entries in a table, see main.py for example

 ---